chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 Maturity:  Complete.

-Coverage:  All procedures except GETXATTRDIR are implemented in
-           both versions of the protocol.
+Coverage:  All procedures described in this document are implemented in both versions of the protocol.

 Licensing: GPLv2